Trump dodges question on whether he has worked for Russia

 Sen. Chris Coons, D-Del., said the report "may well suggest what it was that helped start this investigation in the first place."
 He and other Democratic senators said this report and others within the past week questioning Trump's behavior toward Russia give new urgency to the need for the Mueller investigation to be allowed to run its course.

+Schumer, however, contends the Russian oligarch maintains significant influence on these companies, including the aluminum manufacturing giant Rusal, and said it's important the sanctions remain in place while Mueller's investigation proceeds.
+Deripaska has figured into the investigation due to his ties to former Trump campaign chairman Paul Manafort.

+Warner predicted some Republicans in the GOP-controlled Senate would join Democrats in voting to override the removal of these sanctions.

-Warner spoke on CNN's "State of the Union" and Coons on "Fox News Sunday."
+Warner and Johnson spoke on CNN's "State of the Union," while Coons and Graham appeared on "Fox News Sunday."

 Comments